The herpes simplex virus is incredibly common in the United States and worldwide.

 - eventually break and ooze, forming a crust-like scab

-- may take up to two to four weeks to completely heal
+- may take 2 to 4 weeks to completely heal

 - may be caused by food or chemical sensitivities, dietary deficiencies, minor injury, or stress